gpad/orbita_health/README.md

 To start your Phoenix app:

   * Install dependencies with `mix deps.get`
+  * Set the correct node version `nvm use`
+  * Install phantomjs if necessary `npm install -g phantomjs`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Start Phoenix endpoint with `mix phoenix.server`